Tenancy deposit protection

 - the enforcement provisions that are available in the event of non-compliance.

 The legislation in this area (in particular in England and Wales) has been subject to a number of challenges in the courts and, as a result, the legislation has been amended a number of times.
-Following the UK general election 2019, the Queen’s Speech confirmed that a Renter’s Reform Bill will be introduced, proposing changes to the current rental sector including the introduction of a new ‘lifetime deposit’ for tenants.
+Following the UK general election 2019, the Queen’s Speech confirmed that a Renter’s Reform Bill will be introduced, proposing changes to the current rental sector, including the introduction of a new ‘lifetime deposit’ for tenants in England.